Welcome to Organ Academy 2026!

 What

-The American Guild of Organists – Spokane Chapter presents an opportunity for piano students, ages 10 to 20, to receive instruction in organ playing for only $10 per lesson (10 lessons, total $100).
+The American Guild of Organists – Spokane Chapter presents an opportunity for twelve piano students, ages 10 to 22, to receive ten lessons in organ playing.
 The program engages young musicians and sparks musical imaginations through experiencing the joy of playing fine music on the King of Instruments.

 Where

 The program takes place at various regional church locations.
-It culminates in a public recital on the instrument at Central Lutheran Church/City Covenant.
+It culminates in a public recital at the Cathedral of Saint John the Evangelist.
 Organ specification.

 When